#1 in Texas.*

-A Video Visit is a safe and convenient way to get access to a broad spectrum of primary and specialty services at UT Southwestern while still receiving the same high-quality care you would receive in person—saving you time, travel, and giving you peace of mind.
+A Video Visit is a safe and convenient way to get access to a broad spectrum of primary and specialty services at UT Southwestern while still receiving the same high-quality care you would receive in person—saving you time and travel.

 At UT Southwestern, your safety and well-being are always our top priorities.
 You can count on us to deliver the care you need just as we always have – safely and effectively.